0 item $0.00

 Her discovery research program has identified novel mechanisms of MR action in cardiovascular disease that include cell-selective pathways in macrophages, cardiomyocytes and endothelial cells.
 Most recently, her work has identified a highly novel interaction of the MR with the molecular clock in the pathogenesis of cardiovascular disease.

 She is translating her molecular and preclinical findings into drug discovery programs and biomarker identification in heart failure patients and patients with endocrine forms of hypertension.
-Her novel data for MR signalling and circadian function is being extended to new models of cardiovascular disease, clinical biomarker studies, drug discovery and translation.
+Morag’s novel data for MR signalling and circadian function is being extended to new models of cardiovascular disease, clinical biomarker studies, drug discovery and translation through independently funded research programs.
+New data showing the independent role of of poor sleep and shift work on blood pressure was recently published in Nature Communications.

-Morag has authored over 110 peer-reviewed scientific papers and book chapters.
-She also serves as a senior editor for a range of journals including The Journal of Endocrinology, The Journal of Molecular Endocrinology and The Journal of Steroid Biochemistry and Molecular Biology.
+Professor Young has authored over 120 peer-reviewed scientific papers, invited reviews and book chapters and serves as Deputy Editor for The Journal of Endocrinology, The Journal of Molecular Endocrinology and is a member of the editorial board for The Journal of Steroid Biochemistry and Molecular Biology.
+Morag is a member of faculty for the US Endocrine Society and serving on the program committee for the Endocrine Society of Australia.

 Morag is passionate about helping to champion diversity and gender equity in science.
-She is the Co-Chair of the Institute’s Gender Equity and Diversity Committee and is co-leading the Institute in its application for a silver award in the Athena SWAN Science in Australia Gender Equity (SAGE) program.
+She is a member of the AAMRI Gender Equity Diversity and Inclusion Committee, Co-Chairs the Baker Institute’s Gender Equity and Diversity Committee and is co-leading the Institute in its application for a Silver Award in the Athena SWAN Science in Australia Gender Equity (SAGE) program.
 In 2020, she became the inaugural recipient of the Alice Baker and Eleanor Shaw Gender Equity Fellowship for senior female researchers.
 Morag enjoys promoting science and a career in STEM to girls and young women and mentoring early career scientists, so they achieve their potential.
 She also actively promotes heart health and research news through speaking engagements in rural and regional community groups within country Victoria.

 Awards